SupurCalvinHiggins/212-fall-2015/assignments/ha-01/readme.md

 to interact with the compiler and other tools.
 If you are using `Windows`, you can run `Linux` via `WSL` (Windows Subsystem for Linux).
+Regardless of your choice, your code must compile and run correctly using the `g++` compiler from the command line.

+> [!TIP]
-The use of an integrated development environment (IDE), especially one that offers a good debugger, is highly recommended.
+> The use of an integrated development environment (IDE),
+> especially one that offers a good debugger, is highly recommended.
-Some popular IDEs include `Visual Studio Code` and `CLion`, please contact a TA if you have any questions about setting up your environment.
+> Some popular IDEs include `Visual Studio Code` and `CLion`, please
+> contact a TA if you have any questions about setting up your environment.
-Regardless of your choice of IDE, your code must compile and run correctly using the `g++` compiler from the command line.

 ## Context

-This assignment will use a tiny `Social Network` application to illustrate key concepts in C++ programming, including dynamic memory allocation, classes and objects, and problem solving strategies.
+In this assignment you will develop a small `Social Network` application.
 A social network can be defined as a network of individuals or organizations connected by various social relationships, such as friendship, common interests, or professional connections.

 The dataset used in this assignment is a small subset of the Facebook social network.
-The dataset was collected from survey participants using a Facebook app.
+The [dataset](https://snap.stanford.edu/data/egonets-Facebook.html) was collected from survey participants using a Facebook app.
 All data has been anonymized to protect user privacy.
 There are 4,039 users in the dataset, and each user is represented by a unique integer ID.
 Users are connected by friendship links.
 There are a total of 88,234 friendship links in the dataset.